Dead, Maine, US

 The problem hole is fairly benign looking (especially from above).
 Just looking at it you would not expect it to cause these type of problems, but it is surprisingly retentive with a strong recirculating current.
 Only after passing by is the steep drop-off and strong hydraulic visible.

 This is a wide section of the river, this is not the only hole in the vicinity.
-The bottom of Mile Long is full of holes, including one big wide one at the very bottom on river-right called the "FBI Hole".
-However these have all been described as "very flushy" and unlikely to hold someone.
+The bottom of Mile Long is full of holes, including one big wide one near the bottom on river-right called the "FBI Hole".
+However these have all been generally described as "very flushy" and unlikely to hold someone for long.
 There is also another raft-surfable hole just upstream of Evil Nasty, so people sometimes may mistake the Evil Nasty one as being surfable.
-(This hole upstream of Evil Nasty can also flip boats and rafts causing depositing swimmers into the path of the bad hole.)
+(This hole upstream of Evil Nasty can also flip boats and rafts, depositing swimmers directly into the path of the bad hole.)

-Above the problem hole is a relative calm section that may draw paddlers towards the left side in an attempt to avoid the large boiling wave train down the center.
+Above Big Nasty is a relative calm section that may draw paddlers towards the left side in an attempt to avoid the large boiling wave train down the center.
 However the short calm section ends with Evil Nasty Hole followed by a final ledge drop into a flat area on river-left.
 With several "mean" holes on the right, and Evil Nasty on the left, the cleanest line thru the bottom of Mile Long is generally straight down the boiling wave train in the center of the rapid (although it doesn't appear so from the approach).
+Some people prefer a right-of-center run as the currents sometime push you left and a larger safety-margin is preferred.

 Some descriptions place this hole as much as a quarter-mile below the bottom of Mile Long Rapid.
 Others place it just before the end of the rapid.
 These differences are attributed to the lack of a definitive location as to the exact end of the rapid.
 (Depending upon water level, the characteristics of the rapid can change greatly.)
 However, below Mile Long the river gets wide and flattens out with a huge open area and eddy along river-left where paddlers and rafts stop and regroup.
 (This flat area is also immediately above a very recognizible long rock wall lining the left bank.)
 The problem hole is located on river-left a few dozen yards above the flat area with a narrow channel between it and the left bank.
 In a hard boat it is fairly easy to skirt the hole between it and the bank, but rafts tend to be drawn back into the hole when this is tried.